 If you're a frequent flyer, then having App in the Air is a good idea.

-The Apple Watch app for App in the Air tracks your flights, so you can see when you need to check-in, board, and travel time, and when you'll be landing.
+The Apple Watch app for App in the Air tracks your flights, so you can see when you need to check-in and board, as well as travel time and when you'll be landing.
 If there are any changes to your flight, the app will notify you.
 It's a useful app to have if you're traveling often, and the subscription ($30/yr) lets you subscribe your family in through SMS, so everyone will be in the loop about when you'll be gone.